puruhirave/Synchronous-Bounded-Buffer/README.md

 }
 ```

-In this program used maximum 20 records to be processed by 4 different Producers and Consumers.
+For better understanding, maximum 20 records are used to be processed by 4 different Producers and Consumers.
 See the screen shot of executable below,

 ![boundebufferoutput](https://user-images.githubusercontent.com/6056609/40879947-3a35ba78-66c6-11e8-80fa-958867de0fdc.png)